Wayne Barnett FCA | MIPW | STEP Affiliate

 A Will is only required to be stamped before being submitted for Probate but as stated there is no need to even store it at the Court.
 The Will should obviously be stored somewhere safe and where executors will be able to locate it at the relevant time.
 Obviously, the storage facility at the Court is useful if there is any concern about the secure storage of the document.
 However, every time a Will is required to be amended additional recovery, stamping and re-filing charges will be incurred.

-For further information, please contact Wayne Barnett FCA; MIPW; STEP Affiliate on 26 600780 / 99 147650 or firstname.lastname@example.org, or submit a contact form below and we will respond to you promptly.
+For further information, please contact Wayne Barnett FCA; MIPW; STEP Affiliate on 26 600780 / 99 147650 or email@example.com, or submit the contact form below and we will respond to you promptly.